vmasich/ulook/README.md

 504: Timeout

-- There is no Response Body to reduce apount of data transferred
+- There is no Response Body to reduce amount of data transferred

 ### Bulk URL update
 ```sh